Table of Contents

 Quadratic equation.
 Quadratic formula, Vieta formula.
 Parabola.

 Coordinate System.
 Line.
 Circle.
-Parabola
+Parabola.

-Vectors and operations with them (in coordinates).
+Vectors and operations with them (using coordinates).

 Transformation of the plane.
 Reflections, rotations, and their compositions.